banjirahammad/lms/README.md

-this project is simple librari management project
+this project is simple library management project